HevaWu/HevaWu.github.io/_posts/2020-03-28-Data-Models-and-Query-Languages.md

 The `advantage` of `using an ID` is that because it has `no meaning to humans`, it `never needs to change`: the ID can remain the same, even if the information it identifies changes.
 That incurs write overheads, and risks inconsistencies (where some copies of the information are updated but others aren’t). `Removing such duplication` is the key idea behind normalization in databases.

+In `relational databases`, it’s normal to refer to rows in other tables by ID, because `joins are easy`.
+In `document databases`, `joins are not needed` for one-to-many tree structures, and support for joins is often weak

 ### Are document Databases Repeating History?

 Various solutions were proposed to `solve the limitations of the hierarchical model`.
 The two most prominent were the `relational model` (which became SQL, and took over the world) and the `network model` (which initially had a large following but eventually faded into obscurity).